 - Avoid schema changes whenever reasonably possible;

-- Finding and loading plugins must be as fast as the plugin allows, especially for command-line (“cli”) commands.
-In other words, directly importing a plugin class should not be noticeably faster than using the pluginloader/factory;
+- Finding and loading plugins must be as fast as the plugin allows, especially for command line interface (CLI) commands.
+In other words, directly importing a plugin class should not be noticeably faster than using the plugin loader/factory;

 - Implement as a drop-in replacement, provide backwards compatibility at first, think about changing interfaces if/when the old system is dropped;

 - Plugin management should be as user friendly from ipython as from the CLI.

 A unique name identifying the plugin.
 Suggested naming scheme is

 - import name: aiida_<plugin_name>

 The entry point for a plugin class looks as follows:

 name = <module_path>:<classname>